Vecchia Gaussian Processes: on probabilistic and statistical properties: Probabilistic properties

 We conclude this section with some general remarks.
-Theorem \ref{thm:var} and Lemma \ref{lem:GP flat} study the variance and conditional expectations that define the Vecchia GPs, while Lemma \ref{lem:GP recursive} provides an upper bound for the operator norm of the recursive application of Gaussian process interpolation.
-These three lemmas are the building blocks for deriving the small deviation bounds for GPs, controlling the metric entropy of the associated RKHS and finally, deriving posterior contraction rates for Vecchia GPs.
+Theorem \ref{thm:var} and Lemma \ref{lem:GP flat} study the variance and conditional expectations that define the Vecchia GPs, while Lemma \ref{lem:GP recursive} provides an upper bound for the operator norm of the recursive Gaussian interpolation.
+Together, these three results form the building blocks for deriving small deviation bounds for GPs, controlling the metric entropy of the associated RKHS and ultimately deriving posterior contraction rates for Vecchia GPs.